Are you thinking about going vegan? Before you do, you might want to read about the veganism pros and cons.

 Veganism is unquestionably on the rise.
-If you want to get a feel for just how quickly and markedly this lifestyle choice is gaining popularity, just look at the stats presented by The Vegan Society here.
+If you want to get a feel for just how quickly and markedly this lifestyle choice is gaining popularity, just look at the last bullet in the stats presented by The Vegan Society.

 Usually the rationale for going vegan relates to animal welfare or environmental considerations.
 But, how does a vegan diet stack up against a more traditional western diet in terms of health, weight loss and lifestyle?
 Below we discuss the veganism pros and cons.

 Benefits of Being Vegan: Health